 The Learn@UW-Madison service oversees the Learn@UW suite of learning technologies that help instructors manage course materials and grades, engage with students in and outside the classroom, author learning materials, and distribute videos and audio files.
 That includes the following tools:

-- Canvas: The learning management system (LMS) that campus is transitioning to as the single, centrally supported LMS.
+- Canvas: This learning management system (LMS) is UW-Madison’s single, centrally supported LMS.
 The other tools listed all integrate with Canvas to provide a streamlined user experience for instructors and students.
-Support for the other two LMSs – D2L and Moodle – continues to be provided until June 2018.
+A growing number of tools are integrated to work with Canvas and are listed in this KnowlegeBase document.

 - AEFIS (Assessment, Evaluation, Feedback & Intervention System): This web-based assessment management solution is used to provide campus-wide digital course evaluation survey tools, course syllabi and more.